official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 end of the first Gulf Conflict.

-164 Public hearing, 18 January 2010, page 17.
+[^164]: Public hearing, 18 January 2010, page 17.
-165 Minute Bloomfield to Prentice, 10 December 2001, ‘Counter-Terrorism: Phase Two: Country CT Strategies’.
+[^165]: Minute Bloomfield to Prentice, 10 December 2001, ‘Counter-Terrorism: Phase Two: Country CT
-166 Letter Manning to McDonald, 11 December 2001, ‘Call by Colin Powell on the Prime Minister:
+[^166]: Letter Manning to McDonald, 11 December 2001, ‘Call by Colin Powell on the Prime Minister:
-War on Terrorism’.
-167 Email Cabinet Office [junior official] to Hammond, 23 June 2014, ‘BB8 issues’.
+[^167]: Email Cabinet Office [junior official] to Hammond, 23 June 2014, ‘BB8 issues’.
-168 Public hearing, 21 January 2011, pages 34-35.
+[^168]: Public hearing, 21 January 2011, pages 34-35.

 372

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 *  Iraq’s potential to produce WMD at very short notice.
 Nuclear would be

-slightly different … but Iraq’s potential, its capability was very dramatic.”169
+slightly different … but Iraq’s potential, its capability was very dramatic.”[^169]

 366. Asked whether Iraq should have been encompassed in Phase 2, Mr Blair replied: